 The lake borders Austria and Switzerland and includes several islands with gorgeous beaches, butterfly sanctuaries, medieval villages, castles, and additional activities to engage in.
 There are plenty of adventures for people of all ages.

 Admire Lindau's Harbor

-The highlight in Lindau has to be its picturesque harbor.
-The Neuer Leuchtturm (New Lighthouse) is actually from 1853 and is Germany's southernmost lighthouse.
-At 136 meters, this tower provides one of the best views of the lake if you can brave the 139 steps.
-(Admission: €1.80; Open 10:00 - 19:30 in summer).
+The highlight in Lindau is its picturesque harbor.
+The Neuer Leuchtturm (New Lighthouse) dates back to 1853 and is Germany's southernmost lighthouse.
+At 36 meters high (118 feet), this tower provides one of the best views of the lake, if you can brave the 139 steps.

 Wander Lindau's Charming Altstadt

 Stop at the tourist office just off the harbor before heading into the altstadt (historic town center); use their free maps to navigate the cobblestone streets and medieval half-timbered houses, or just allow yourself to wander.

 Maximilianstrasse is the main, pedestrian-only promenade.
 There are family-run shops, quaint cafes, and restaurants, as well as row after row of beautiful homes.
 Admire the decorative gables and ceiling paintings that tell stories of the town.
 Enjoy a walk through the Alten Markt (old market).

 The 15th-century Altes Rathaus(Old Town Hall) is also off this street.
 Decorated with frescoes of cherubs, this is the city's most important building.
 Continue along the south side for more paintings and a historic sundial, as well as the Library of the Ehemals Reichsstädtische Bibliothek (Former Imperial Free City).
 It holds over 13,000 historical books, including some very early printed documents and an example of the first complete German translation of the Bible by Martin Luther.